To visualize a unit, double-click on its node in the Project Explorer panel, or right-click and select Open, View.

 Helper widgets are provided for easy visualization of unpacked byte sequences.

 Units commonly provide interactive text documents to represent their contents.
 Text documents are addressable.
-Those views can efficiently represent extremely large bodies of text - up to billions of lines if necessary.
+Those views can efficiently represent arbitrarily large bodies of text - up to billions of lines if necessary.

 The navigation bar, vertically positioned on the right-hand side of the document by default, allows navigating the document.